blrobin2/blrobin2.github.io/_posts/2025-02-07-kung-fu-master.md

 <blockquote><i>I don't know the words in English for the filthy things you've done.</i></blockquote>

 As a product of the 80s, AIDs is on everyone's minds.

-Condom dispensers sit next to Out Run, and condom samples line men's magazines.
+- Condom dispensers sit next to Out Run, and condom samples line men's magazines
-"A-I-D-S: Ass-Injected Death Sentence!"
+- "A-I-D-S: Ass-Injected Death Sentence!"
-"Why don't Belgians squeeze lemons?
+- "Why don't Belgians squeeze lemons?
 They're afraid of getting lemonAIDS."
-A skit from A Bit of Fry & Laurie where they're on a talk show called AIDS talk, in which the doctor tells the person they have AIDs.
+- A skit from A Bit of Fry & Laurie where they're on a talk show called AIDS talk, in which the doctor tells the person they have AIDs.
-"Are you ready to die for love?"
+- "Are you ready to die for love?"

 A pivotal moment in this movie is when Julien explains Dungeons & Dragons to Mary-Jane.
 That it's all in your imagination—that it's all determined by the dice.